 - Betahistine is used to treat vertigo, tinnitus and hearing loss associated with Ménière’s disease.

-- Betahistine is also called Vergo.
+- Betahistine is also called Serc®.

 - Find out how to take it safely and possible side effects.

-- Always take your betahistine exactly as your doctor has told you.
+- Always take your betahistine exactly as your prescriber has told you.
 The pharmacy label on your medicine will tell you how much betahistine to take, how often to take it and any special instructions.

 - Take your betahistine tablets with a glass of water.